Skip to main content

 That is it.
 The script handles everything from there.

 The install script requires root access.
-It installs to /opt/ados/, creates config at /etc/ados/, and registers systemd services.
-On boards without systemd (rare), it sets up a process manager fallback.
+It installs to /opt/ados/, creates config at /etc/ados/, registers systemd services, and fetches the prebuilt Rust service binaries to /opt/ados/bin/. systemd is the supported process manager.

 What the install script does